Parking permit fees

 As the University continues to grow, Parking and Transportation Services estimate that by FY22, there may only be an estimated 600 remaining parking permits available to be sold as compared to the 1,336 available today.
 Most of these available spaces are in the north campus while new residence halls and future University growth will occur in the south.

-The last parking permit fee increase was last year, August 2019.
-Before that, it was 2011.
+The last parking permit fee increase was in August 2020.

 Because the unit is self-supporting, it does not receive any state funding and must cover the increase in operational expenses through the revenue raised from permit sales.
 Due to increases in routine operating expenses and rising construction costs, additional funding is needed.